Data-Induced Interactions of Sparse Sensors Using Statistical Physics: Methodology

 \subsection{Constructing the prior}

-In order to exploit the prior information of the data, we need to assume a functional form of the prior distribution over the coefficients $\vec{a}$.
-A simple form of this assumption is to select a Gaussian prior of form:
+In order to exploit the prior information of the data, we need to assume a functional form of the prior distribution over the coefficients $\mathbf{a}$.
+A simple form of this assumption is to select a Gaussian prior of the form:

-which poses that the system states are drawn from an anisotropic Gaussian cloud where the variances along each orthogonal direction are given by the elements of a diagonal matrix $S$.
-We consider two choices for the prior: a scaled identity matrix $S=\sigma I_r$ for uniform variance along all dimensions, and the matrix of singular values of the training data $S=\Sigma_r$ for hierarchically decreasing variance of higher modes.
-Since in both cases all $r$ elements are positive, the $S$ matrix is invertible and thus the prior is normalizable.
+which posits that the system states are drawn from an anisotropic Gaussian cloud where the variances along each orthogonal direction are given by the elements of a diagonal matrix $\textbf{S}$.
+We consider two choices for the prior: a scaled identity matrix $\textbf{S}=\sigma_{prior} \mathbf{I}_r$ for isotropic variance along all dimensions, and the matrix of \chgtwo{normalized} singular values of the training data \chgtwo{$\mathbf{S}=\mathbf{\Sigma}_r/\sqrt{N-1}$} for hierarchically decreasing variance of higher modes \chgtwo{following Ref.~\cite{kakasenko2025bridging}}.
+Since in both cases all $r$ elements are positive, the $\mathbf{S}$ matrix is invertible and thus the prior is normalizable.
 In this case the prior functions as a regularizer of state reconstruction.
 More complex prior distributions can be constructed for training data situated on curved manifolds \cite{otto2022inadequacy}.